 How to:

-Infants learn to walk a few steps without support at the age of 12 months.
-Here is the game to nurture their walking skills at 16 months (1).
+Infants learn to walk a few steps without support at the age of 12 months (1).
+Here is a game to nurture their walking skills at 16 months.
 Unfold the carton boxes and flatten them out.
 Place them on the floor like a maze, with an entry and exit point.
-Guide the baby through the maze by giving him cues and encourage and appreciate him once he walks out of the box.
-This game makes a fantastic indoor activity for a 16-month-old, and stimulates his thinking.
+Guide the baby through the maze by giving them cues and encourage and appreciate them once they walk out of the box.
+This game makes a fantastic indoor activity for a 16-month-old and can stimulate them to think.

-Skills developed: Vision-movement coordination, basic problem-solving and decision-making skills
+Skills developed: Motor, vision-movement coordination, basic problem-solving, and decision-making skills

 3. Catch the floating balls